nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   - The monetary value of the expense.
   - This input must be an integer or a double.
   - This parameter is required.
+  - When the input is an integer, the input would be saved as an integer.
+  - When the input is a double, the input would be saved to 2 decimal places.
+  If the input has more than 2 decimal places, it would be rounded off to the nearest 2 decimal places.

 - `CATEGORY`

   - The category under which the expense will be recorded.
+  - The category is case-insensitive.
+It can be typed in any combination of upper or lower case.
+  - If the category has not be created, this command will automatically create the category.
   - This parameter is optional.
-If not provided, the category will be set to `null`.
+If not provided, the category will be set to `Uncategorized`.

 Example:
 - `add-expense n/Coffee a/5.50 c/Food`